Skip to main content

 print(str(False)) # "False"

-Converting to booleans is more interesting story.
-Every value is either "Truthy" (converts to true) or "Falsy" (coverts to false).
+Converting to booleans is a more interesting story.
+Every value is either "Truthy" (converts to True) or "Falsy" (coverts to False).
 The general rule is, for a given type, the "empty"-or-"zero"-like values are falsy, and everything else is truthy.

 To_Bool